raspberrypilearning/dojo-mentoring/en/step_1.md

 ### A Dojo in action

 Dojos run in a variety of different spaces and contexts.
 No two Dojos or even two sessions will look the same.
 Dojo’s are collaborative spaces, where chatter between the Ninjas is encouraged.
-While other clubs find a bit of structure useful for planning their events.
+Some clubs find a bit of structure useful for planning their events.

 Feel free to change it up, and alternate the types of sessions you run based on your volunteers experiences and participants interests.